paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-start-using-symbiota.md

 Data providers should reference the following content when learning to use Symbiota to share fossil specimen data.

 ## 1) Learn how to access key features in Symbiota
 The following presentation provides an overview of Symbiota's most essential features used to access, manage, and publish fossil specimen data.
+More comprehensive documentation is available in [Symbiota Docs](https://docs.symbiota.org/docs/about/).
 <iframe src="https://docs.google.com/presentation/d/1KTuhJWM_dSGWAahTZhDVspilIthPrsy36JlVFDWDlG0/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## 2) Learn how to manage specimen data using Symbiota